 In Morocco there are lots of small stores on every street corner.
 Sending (old enough) kids on errands to pick up things forces interaction and use of language.
 Likewise in a grocery store vocabulary words for food products, questions, transactions can all be used when there is no “fall back” option in their native language.

 … and try to use it.
 The more they hear the language the easier it will become.
 Some estimates are that a child needs to hear a word over 100 times before it “clicks”.

-Playing games with vocabulary is great for all kids but especially effective with younger kids.
+Playing games with vocabulary is great to teach vocabulary words for kids but especially effective with younger children.
 Don’t forget if you, as a language learner, are learning/playing along with them they are likely to be even more interested.
 You can always adapt a board game so that they have to use/make a sentence with words.

 Idea 1: Storytime using that vocab is also fun– have the list of vocab out, and have all four of you play the game where someone writes a sentence, starting the story, then passes the paper to the next person.
 The goal is to use all the vocabulary by the end of the story.
 Bonus points for creativity/wackiness.

 Idea 2: Go Fish – recently my youngest son and I played Go Fish.
 He chose to play in French.
 We were able to work on asking questions, number recognition, and had a great time!

 Language Flashcards and other Tactile Learning Devices